rocpengliu/Seq2Sat/README.md

   -o, --out1                          file name to store read1 with on-target sequences (string [=]) -O, --out2                          file name to store read2 with on-target sequences (string [=])
       --loc                           loci file containing loci names, 5'primer sequence, reverse complement of 3'primer sequence, 5'flank region, 3'flank region, repeat unit and reference microsatellite repeat array, separated by '	 (string [=])
-      --revCom                        if your reverse primer sequence in the loc file is not reverse complementary, please specify it
+      --revCom                        if your reverse primer sequence in the loc file is not reverse complentary, please specify it
-      --maxMismatchesPSeq             maximum mismatches for primer sequences 2 (int [=2]) --maxMismatchesPer4FR           maximum percentage mismatches for the forward and reverse flanking regions, default 0.3 (30%)  (double [=0.1])
-      --minSeqs                       minimum number of reads for a genotype, default: 5 (int [=5]) --minWarningSeqs                minimum number of reads for warning a genotype, default: 50 (int [=50]) --minSeqsPercentage             minimum percentage (%) reads against largest peak for a genotype, default: 5 (5%) (int [=5])
-      --hlRatio1                      ratio of loci sizes of largest and second largest numbers of reads when the length difference = 1 ssr unit, default: 0.4 (double [=0.4])
-      --hlRatio2                      ratio of loci sizes of largest and second largest numbers of reads when the length difference = 2 ssr unit, default: 0.2 (double [=0.2])
-      --maxVarRatio                   ratio of two heter alleles based on variations either in flanking regions or MRA, the ideal is 1, default: 1.5 (double [=1.5])
-      --mode                          specify the sequence alignment mode: NW (default) | HW | SHW (string [=NW]) --maxScore                      specify the maximum score of sequence alignment with sore > maxScore will be discarded, default value is -1, and no sequence will be discarded. (int [=-1])
+      --minSeqs                       minimum number of reads for a genotype, default: 5 (int [=5]) --maxMismatchesPSeq             maximum mismatches for primer sequences 2 (int [=2]) --mode                          specify the sequence alignment mode: NW (default) | HW | SHW (string [=NW]) --maxScore                      specify the maximum score of sequence alignment with sore > maxScore will be discarded, default value is -1, and no sequence will be discarded. (int [=-1])
       --numBestSeqs                   Score will be calculated only for N best sequences (best = with smallest score).
 If N = 0 then all sequences will be calculated. (int [=0])